 GNSO Guidance Process

-The following process shall govern the GNSO guidance process ("GPP") until such time as modifications are recommended to and approved by the ICANN Board of Directors ("Board").
+The following process shall govern the GNSO guidance process ("GGP") until such time as modifications are recommended to and approved by the ICANN Board of Directors ("Board").
 The role of the GNSO is outlined in Article X of these Bylaws.
 If the GNSO is conducting activities that are intended to result in a Consensus Policy, the Council should act through a Policy Development Process (see Annex A).

 Section 1.
 Required Elements of a GNSO Guidance Process